-Toggle the “Listen debugger connections” button.
+Toggle the “Start Listening for PHP Debug Connections” button.
 Don’t use any run configurations.

 Apart from setting the breakpoint manually, you can use the option Run | Break at first line in PHP scripts to have an automatic breakpoint at the first line of every PHP script you debug.

 In order to activate the debugger, you need to set a special GET/POST or COOKIE parameter (click here for details).
 You can do it manually, but it is much more convenient to use one a special tool such as browser toolbar or bookmarklet for that.

 Try our PhpStorm bookmarklets generator and get bookmarklets which will work in any modern browser and allow you to start/stop a debugging session by controlling the Xdebug cookie.